Degree type(s): Master's

 - General Psychology

-4. Three (3) letters of reference addressing moral and ethical behavior, academic abilities, and work ethic.
-One of these references must be completed by a previous or current work supervisor or from the OT supervising the volunteer hours.
+4. Three (3) satisfactory letters of reference addressing moral and ethical behavior, academic abilities, and work ethic.
+One of these references must be completed by a previous or current work supervisor OR from the occupational therapist supervising the volunteer clinical hours.

 For more information on the MS in Occupational Therapy program, please contact the University of Mary Graduate Admissions Office at (800) 288-6279.